-The distribution of the length of drives on the "measured" driving holes on the European and PGA Tours in 20032 and 2016 are presented in Figure 8 and Figure 9 respectively.
-These data from both tours during both seasons show very similar, normal distributions.
+The distribution of the length of drives on the "measured" driving holes on the European and PGA Tours in 2003 and 2019 are presented in Figure 8 and Figure 9 respectively.
+These data from both tours during the 2003 season show very similar, normal distributions.
+There appears to be a subtle difference between the distributions in 2019 whereby the European Tour data has a broader distribution of measured drives than the PGA TOUR (as demonstrated by the higher standard deviation).

 Figure 8.
-The distribution of distances on "measured" driving holes on the European and PGA TOUR in 2003.
+The distribution on distances on "measured" driving holes on the European and PGA TOUR in 2003.